 The Legal Quandary of Contract Workers and Taxes

 Thousands of workers provide services as contractor workers in Ontario.
 They span professions like hair dressers, naturopaths, sales representatives and software developers, to name a few.
 They are employed by small and mid-sized businesses, like beauty parlours and wellness clinics, as well as large institutions, like national banks.
 Until recently, their status remained ambiguous in Ontario.
-Were they employees, contractors performing work like employees, or self-employed independent contractors?
-What about vacation pay and overtime?
-And who is responsible for federal source deductions, like EI and CPP?
+Were they employees, depenent contractors performing work like employees or self-employed independent contractors?
+Are they entitled to vacation pay and overtime?
+And who is responsible for federal source deductions, like Income Tax EI and CPP?
 Matters concerning contract workers and taxes remain a legal quandary.

 In January this year, the Ontario government attempted to clean some of this up.
 Bill 148 brought sweeping reforms to the Employment Standards Act (ESA).
 Employers must now clearly classify their workers as employees, dependent contractors or independent contractors.
 Provincial laws protect dependent contractors just like employees.
 They are entitled to the same benefits, including vacation pay, overtime, health and disability benefits, etc.

 However, the ESA remains in provincial jurisdiction.
 Your federal deductions and entitlements are governed by the Income Tax Act.
 Unlike the ESA, it does not yet recognize your dependent contractor status.

 The Income Tax Act stipulates the requirements for insurable and pensionable earnings.
 For standard employment relationships, the law holds your employer responsible for deducting taxes and source deductions, like EI and CPP, from your income.
 They must remit these in a timely manner to the Canada Revenue Agency (CRA).
 These contributions determine your benefit entitlements to Employment Insurance and the Canada Pension Plan.